 Render decisions regarding inability of Home Teams to provide qualified Officials;

 Be a member of Protests, Grievances, or Appeals Committee as required;

+Liaison between the BGL Executive and NARRA;

+Ensure Officials know which League rules and policies they are required to know and administer; and

+Support NARRA initiatives to develop Officials.

 In the absence of the BGL Referee-In-Chief, or if the role is vacant, the BGL Executive may ask the NARRA President to fill the position on an “as needed” basis.